ElyHunt/SideScrollR/README.md

 # SideScrollR

-Side Scrolling Game.
-Always A WIP, check back for newer versions.
+Side Scrolling Game to demonstrate my Unity Abilities.
+Always A WIP, check back for newer versions!

+Thank you and enjoy!!!!!!!

+~EH